Tired of blogs regurgitating the same top 10 things to do in Jodhpur? Here’s my list of some unusual experiences in the blue city.

 Let’s face it – Rajasthani food can be pretty heavy on the tummy, especially on a long and hot day out in Jodhpur.
 So I was delighted to stumble upon a local hangout – The Filos, a cosy 4-storey cafe, which sources organic ingredients and serves up delicious comfort cafe food.
 The staff is happy to customise dishes to be vegan; I loved their avocado bruschetta and hummus with baked pita.
 If I were staying longer in the city, it would totally be the cafe I’d work out of.

-Tip: Encourage them to say no to straws and plastic packaging.
+Things to do in Jodhpur tip: Encourage them to say no to straws and plastic packaging.
 If more of us demand it, they’re more likely to care!

-Zip line with a panoramic view of Mehrangarh Fort
+Zip line with a panoramic view of Mehrangarh Fort (among the most unique things to do in Jodhpur)

-While hiking in Rao Jodha Desert Rock Park, I was surprised to see someone zoom past on a pretty long zip line, in the surreal backdrop of the historic Mehrangarh fort and above the rocky desert wilderness.
+I was surprised to see someone zoom past on a pretty long zip line, in the surreal backdrop of the historic Mehrangarh fort and above the rocky desert wilderness.
 Unfortunately I didn’t carry enough cash with me that day to try it, but I can imagine it must be one of the world’s most unique zip lines – and hey, I could use an excuse to go back and explore more of Jodhpur!

-Tip: Book the zip line aka flying fox in Jodhpur online to get a discounted price.
+Things to do in Jodhpur tip: Book the zip line aka flying fox in Jodhpur online to get a discounted price.

 *Note: I wrote this post in collaboration with Radisson Rewards, as part of a campaign to find memorable moments across India.
 Opinions on this blog, as you can tell, are always my own.